The People Behind Your Seafood

 A Conservation Success Story

-After being overfished in the ’90s and being declared a federal disaster in 2000, this fishery has made dramatic improvements.
+After being overfished in the ’90s and being declared a federal disaster in 2000, West Coast groundfish has made dramatic improvements.
 Fishermen, regulators, and environmentalists worked together to set up science-based management practices including catch limits to prevent overfishing, areal closures to protect sensitive habitat, observer coverage to ensure regulations are followed, and gear modifications to reduce bycatch.
 Scientists anticipated it would take roughly 80 years for these species to bounce back, but the new management measures worked so well it took less than 15 years!
 In 2014, the fishery received Marine Stewardship Council certification and the Monterey Bay Aquarium Seafood Watch program upgraded 21 groundfish species from their red-rating to either yellow or green.
 The groundfish rebound shows that our ocean is resilient and that sustainable fishing is achievable when proper science-based management is enacted.
-You can help West Coast fishermen by choosing tasty, local fish.
+You can help West Coast fishermen by choosing these tasty, local fish.

 Playing our part to help protect our ocean.